-The bent part of the draft tube is of varying cross section with rectangular outlet which is similar to that of bent draft tube.
+The bent part of the draft tube is of the varying cross-section with a rectangular outlet which is similar to that of the bent draft tube.

 The height of the draft tube is represented by 'h' and is equal to 2d to 3.5d where 'd' represents the diameter of the draft tube at its entry as shown in the figure.

-The straight divergent tube is generally employed for low specific speed and its efficiency is 90%.
+The straight divergent tube is generally employed for a low specific speed and its efficiency is 90%.

 The applications of Draft Tube are as follows.